This post is a continuation to Ad Networks Part 1

 With multiple relationships between the ad networks to meet the demand and supply, there exists a daisy chain created in the marketplace.
 Single impression passes through multiple ad networks and takes a series of paths from publisher to advertiser.
 Then ads get served on websites.

-Each Ad Network have maintained technical arrangements and consumes time too
+- Each Ad Network has maintained technical arrangements and consumes time too

-User have to wait a long time to see ad Which affects advertiser goal
+- User have to wait a long time to see ad Which affects the Advertiser goal

 To solve this, Ad Exchange came into the picture.
 We will discuss ad exchange in the next Post